MaxixSVK/walnut-bot/README.md

         - All data entered by user when creating giveaway
         - User ID of all giveaway winners
         - Guild ID
-- When user creates a ticket
+- After user creates a ticket
     - Data stored in private channel
     - All server moderators have access
-    - Data is saved after ticket is deleted
     - Saved data:
         - User profile
             - Username